 Check the fitting of the top cowling by pushing it with both hands.
-If it is loose have it repaired by your PARSUN dealer.
+If it is loose have it repaired by your dealer.

-3.12 Maintenance table
+3.12 Maintenance Table

 When utilized under normal condition, maintained and repaired in the proper manner, the motor can work normally within the normal life period.
+The normal life of the engine is 350 hours or 10 years, whichever occurs first.